AdamHameed/Tart/README.md

 # Tart
-A tar utility clone written in rust
+A tar utility clone written in rust. build the project with cargo build.
+Then run cargo run -- --help to access the man page for options.